PositiveFrontEnd/PositiveFrontEnd/README.md

 * Partial writing of the back-end
 * Transitions between pages using Routes and Rout
 * Creating a form using Formik, Form and checking this form validation the Yup library
-* assembling a project using Vite
+* Assembling a project using Vite
+* Using System Git to Work in a Team

 <p align="center">
 <img src="https://i.postimg.cc/KvmQ33mx/2024-03-02-164146.png" width=100% title="Protect">